 His main feature request which pretty much decided if he was going to use Teachable or continue with his bespoke but hard to use existing eLearning website, was the ability to display EXIF data selectively over the top of any image within a gallery system.

 EXIF data, if you’re not photography savvy is data embedded inside the photograph’s file and usually contains such things as:

-- The date and time image was taken
+- The date and time of the image

 - ISO speed